Legal US Online Poker Guide

 Despite popular belief, this law does not make it illegal for US residents to engage in online poker.
 In fact, it doesn't target or address players at all.
 This law is designed to provide regulatory oversight regarding how online gambling transactions can be processed and is directed only to gambling site operators and payment processors.

 While the UIGEA did cause quite a stir initially upon enactment, it did end up resulting in a safer and more legitimate online banking environment for the online gambling industry.
-You do not have to worry about violating this law unless you are the owner of an online gambling business or you are a gambling-related payment processor.
+The UIGEA also prompted the best online gambling sites to start supporting cryptocurrencies.
+Ultimately, you do not have to worry about violating this law unless you are the owner of an online gambling business or you are a gambling-related payment processor.

-We do encourage extreme due diligence in selecting your preferred payment and withdrawal method when gambling online as well as an online poker room that employs the highest quality security profile according to licensing requirements and industry standards.
+We do encourage extreme due diligence in selecting your preferred payment and withdrawal methods when gambling online.
+The online poker site you choose should also employ the highest-quality security profile in line with the most stringent industry standards.

 How Do I Know If A Poker Site Is Legitimate And Reputable?

 That’s where we come in.
-We have carefully reviewed and vetted each poker site you see listed on this page, which includes verifying that they are legitimately licensed and subject to genuine regulatory oversight by a respected governing jurisdiction.
+We have carefully reviewed and vetted each poker site you see listed on this page, which includes verifying that they are legitimately operating within the industry and subject to genuine oversight by a respected governing jurisdiction.
 We can assure you that any site you see featured on this page is indeed legally sanctioned.

-We cannot say the same for any site not listed on this site.
-While we wish all gambling websites were completely transparent, gaining access to licensing and certification compliance information can sometimes be tricky.
-The key to keeping your poker activities lawful is to restrict your participation to only those destinations that are guaranteed to be operating legally within the industry as licensed and regulated businesses.
+We cannot say the same for sites not listed on this page, however.
+While we wish all gambling websites were completely transparent, gaining access to vendors' certification compliance information can sometimes be tricky.
+The key to keeping your poker activities lawful is to restrict your participation to only those destinations that are guaranteed to be operating legally within the industry.
 All of the brands we recommend fall into this category.

 How Do Poker Bonuses Work?

-In most cases, your bonus money is earned based on your deposit but is then incrementally released as you play games.
-The more you play, the more of your free bonus money you release into your account.
-They handle bonus offers this way to keep players engaged enough so that they stick around.
+In most cases, your online poker bonus money is earned based on your deposit and is then incrementally released as you play poker hands.
+The more you play, the more free bonus money is released into your account.
+Online poker sites handle bonus offers this way to keep players engaged and playing frequently.